-The Charlie Check point is the best place to visit within the city.
+The Charlie Checkpoint is the best place to visit within the city.
 We find US soldiers still protecting the territory.
 It is still known to be the Berlin Wall crossing point between East and West Berlin.
-The Parliament and other city attractions include souvenir shopping,travelling and having fun with kids in the mall and other ongoing winter celebrations happening in this part of the county.
+The Parliament and other city attractions include souvenir shopping, travelling and having fun with kids in the mall and other ongoing winter celebrations happening in this part of the country.

-The Berlin wall and its popularity makes tourists plan a visit to enjoy the beauty and diversities that exists in the place.
+The Berlin wall and its popularity make tourists plan a visit to enjoy the beauty and diversities that exist in the place.
 The Reichstag building is also on the travel wish list of many travellers coming from across the world.

 The German Christmas Markets

 For the past 4 years, we have been visiting the Christmas Markets in Germany each December.
 I can undoubtedly say that they are my all-time favourite winter activity and having visited with children between 1 and 6 years old they are also perfect for families.

 My favourite market with kids is the Striezelmarkt in Dresden.
 The Dresden Christmas Market is the oldest in Germany.
 Looking more like a village than a temporary market, the wooden stands are all beautifully decorated.
 There is a central Christmas tree brought in from Norway and a giant version of the revolving Christmas pyramid, a traditional decoration for this region.
 Be sure to look up at the top of each stand, you’ll see the decorations come to life with moving figures playing out Christmas escapades.